php-dev-br/laravel-doc-pt-br/scout.md

 <a name="configuring-filterable-data-for-meilisearch"></a>

-#### Configuring Filterable Data and Index Settings (Meilisearch)
+#### Configuring Filterable Data & Index Settings (MeiliSearch)

-Unlike Scout's other drivers, Meilisearch requires you to pre-define index search settings such as filterable attributes, sortable attributes, and [other supported settings fields](https://docs.meilisearch.com/reference/api/settings.html).
+Unlike Scout's other drivers, MeiliSearch requires you to pre-define index search settings such as filterable attributes, sortable attributes, and [other supported settings fields](https://docs.meilisearch.com/reference/api/settings.html).